bg-write/spotify-clone-vite/README.md

 ### Step 1: Auth

-Build a GET request to request a Spotify user's authentication
+Build and return a GET request for a Spotify user's authentication

 ```javascript
 // Login.jsx